QasimAfzal181/QasimAfzal181/About me.md

 • Executable Conversion: The Python script is converted into a standalone executable file using PyInstaller for cross-platform compatibility.

 🌐 Virtualization Projects
-•Hyper-V Environment: Built a functional environment to test and deploy virtual machines.
+• Hyper-V Environment: Built a functional environment to test and deploy virtual machines.

-🚀 Capstone Project
+🚀 Capstone Project:
+About:
- Project1000: Collaborated in a team of 5 to create a network virtual infrastructure supporting:
+Collaborated in a team of 5 to create a network virtual infrastructure supporting:
  • Over 350 users.
  • 6 clients.
  • Various services to manage and maintain the environment efficiently.